nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 1. Test your change in Upstreams with Chrome, hitting Refresh several times - what do you see ?

-    The Server Name and IP address should now match PODS running in your AKS2 cluster!  (they were AKS1 names before) But how do you verify this ?
+    The Server Name and IP address should now match PODS running in your AKS2 cluster!  (they were AKS1 names before) But how do you verify this?
 Observe again, the Server name is a Kubernetes assigned POD name, and the Server IP address is the POD IP address, also assiged by Kubernetes.

     Verify this with `kubectl`.
-Set your Kubectl Config Context to aks2:
+Set your Kubectl Config Context to n4a-aks2:

     ```bash
     kubectl config use-context n4a-aks2